ClusterLabs/PAF/index.md

-Once your PostgreSQL cluster built using internal streaming replication, PAF is able to expose to Pacemaker what is the current status of the PostgreSQL instance on each node: master, slave, stopped, catching up, etc. Should a failure occurs on the master, Pacemaker will try to recover it by default.
+Once your PostgreSQL cluster built using internal streaming replication, PAF is able to expose to Pacemaker what is the current status of the PostgreSQL instance on each node: primary, standby, stopped, catching up, etc. Should a failure occurs on the primary, Pacemaker will try to recover it by default.
-Should the failure be non-recoverable, PAF allows the slaves to be able to elect the best of them (the closest one to the old master) and promote it as the new master.
+Should the failure be non-recoverable, PAF allows the standbys to be able to elect the best of them (the closest one to the old primary) and promote it as the new primary.
 All of this thanks to the robust, feature-full and most importantly experienced project: Pacemaker.

 For information about how to install, configure and manage this agent, as well